dlmpal/dlmpal.github.io/content/weldsim.md

     content:
       title: WELDSIM
       text: |
         [WELDSIM](https://github.com/dlmpal/weldsim) is an AMReX-based code for simulating heat-transfer during arc-welding in plates.
-It uses the finite-volume method combined with adaptive mesh refinement to solve a transient, nonlinear heat equation that models the transfer of thermal energy from the welding electrode to the plate specimen.
+It uses the finite-volume method combined with adaptive mesh refinement to solve a nonlinear heat equation that models the transfer of thermal energy from the welding electrode to the plate specimen.
         <figure><img src="/weldsim/anim.gif"></figure>
 ---